fpedd/ees-pees/controller/README.md

 typedef struct {
-	unsigned long long msg_cnt;  // total number of messages (odd) (internal) double time_stmp;            // time the message got send (internal) float heading;               // the direction the robot should move in next [-1, 1] float speed;                 // the speed the robot should drive at [-1, 1] } __attribute__((packed)) bcknd_to_ext_msg_t;
+	unsigned long long msg_cnt;  // total number of messages (odd) (internal) double time_stmp;            // time the message got send (internal) enum response_request request; //Type of response the backend awaits to the packet float heading;               // the direction the robot should move in next [-1, 1] float speed;                 // the speed the robot should drive at [-1, 1] } __attribute__((packed)) bcknd_to_ext_msg_t;